yyctw/A-simple-virus-spread-simulation/README.md

 poetry run python3 main.py
 ```

-The visualization results of the simulation will saved as a Sim.gif file in the root directory of this repo.
+The visualization results of the simulation will saved in ./output_images/Simulation_policy{policy number}.png.

 ## Simulation result